NVIDIA/DALI/docs/supported_ops.rst

 Mathematical expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^
-DALI allows you to use regular Python arithmetic operations and some mathematical functions in the :meth:`~nvidia.dali.pipeline.Pipeline.define_graph` method on the values that are returned from invoking other operators.
-Full documentation can be found in the dedicated documentation for :ref:`mathematical expressions`.
+DALI allows you to use regular Python arithmetic operations and other mathematical functions in the :meth:`~nvidia.dali.pipeline.Pipeline.define_graph` method on the values that are returned from invoking other operators.
+Full documentation can be found in the section dedicated to :ref:`mathematical expressions`.